nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Comfortable using CLI applications.

 ### Value proposition
-SplitLah will help the user keep track of expenditures made during each group outing that they go on and help the user calculate what transactions that they should make in order to ensure that everyone pays equally for the activities that they engage in during the outings.
+SplitLah helps the user keep track of expenditures made during each group outing that they go on and help the user calculate what transactions that they should make in order to ensure that everyone pays equally for the activities that they engage in during the outings.